 Situational and personality questions

-Once answering such questions in an interview, do not forget to have the interests of school at the first place, the interest of students at the second place, and your own interests just at the third place.
+Once answering these questions, do not forget that the interest of school should be your first priority, the interest of students the second one, and your own interests and desires should come only after the two.

 - Can you describe yourself?